issamelferkh/Docker_init/README.md

 ### Chapter 1: How to Docker
 - Introduction to Docker and its main options.
+- Deployed Wordpress with Docker
+- The Swarm

 ### Chapter 2: Dockerfiles
 - Create your owm containers for your own applications